fish-shell/fish-shell/CONTRIBUTING.rst

    syntax enable
    filetype plugin indent on

-Then turn on some options for nicer display of fish scripts in ``~/.vim/ftplugin/fish.vim``:
+Then turn on some options for nicer display of ghoti scripts in ``~/.vim/ftplugin/ghoti.vim``:

 ::

-   " Set up :make to use fish for syntax checking. compiler fish
+   " Set up :make to use ghoti for syntax checking. compiler ghoti

    " Set this to have long lines wrap inside comments. setlocal textwidth=79

-   " Enable folding of block structures in fish. setlocal foldmethod=expr
+   " Enable folding of block structures in ghoti. setlocal foldmethod=expr

 If you use Emacs: Install
-`fish-mode <https://github.com/wwwjfy/emacs-fish>`__ (also available in melpa and melpa-stable) and ``(setq-default indent-tabs-mode nil)`` for it (via a hook or in ``use-package``\ s “:init” block).
-It can also be made to run fish_indent via e.g.
+`ghoti-mode <https://github.com/wwwjfy/emacs-ghoti>`__ (also available in melpa and melpa-stable) and ``(setq-default indent-tabs-mode nil)`` for it (via a hook or in ``use-package``\ s “:init” block).
+It can also be made to run ghoti_indent via e.g.

 .. code:: elisp

-   (add-hook 'fish-mode-hook (lambda ()
+   (add-hook 'ghoti-mode-hook (lambda ()
-       (add-hook 'before-save-hook 'fish_indent-before-save)))
+       (add-hook 'before-save-hook 'ghoti_indent-before-save)))

 Fish Script Style Guide
 -----------------------

-1. All fish scripts, such as those in the *share/functions* and *tests* directories, should be formatted using the ``fish_indent`` command.
+1. All ghoti scripts, such as those in the *share/functions* and *tests* directories, should be formatted using the ``ghoti_indent`` command.

 2. Function names should be in all lowercase with words separated by underscores.
 Private functions should begin with an underscore.
-The first word should be ``fish`` if the function is unique to fish.
+The first word should be ``ghoti`` if the function is unique to ghoti.

-3. The first word of global variable names should generally be ``fish`` for public vars or ``_fish`` for private vars to minimize the possibility of name clashes with user defined vars.
+3. The first word of global variable names should generally be ``ghoti`` for public vars or ``_ghoti`` for private vars to minimize the possibility of name clashes with user defined vars.

 C++ Style Guide